bolt/docs/docs/contenttypes/taxonomies.md

 ..
 ```

-If you'd like to use more than one taxonomy for a contenttype, be sure to use an
+If you'd like to use more than one taxonomy for a ContentType, be sure to use an
 array:

 ```apache